 Crash Pads and Air Travel

 Flying with crash pads is one of the greatest cruxes of traveling as a boulderer.
 In general, regulation size for a checked bag is 62 linear inches (length + width + height), which dictates that your 4-inch pad be less than 24 by 36 inches.
 That’s too small to be of much use, so unless you’re willing to pay expensive oversized baggage fees, forget flying with your pads (one notable exception is the inflatable Sick Sequence Crash Pad above).
-However, it's worth noting that some airlines (like Alaska Airlines) allow you to check oversized sporting goods for no additional fees.
-And in 2024, many popular bouldering areas have stores or rental outfits nearby with loaner pads available, which eliminates the travel hassle altogether.
+However, it's worth noting that some airlines allow you to check oversized sporting goods for no additional fees.
+And in 2025, many popular bouldering areas have stores or rental outfits nearby with loaner pads available, which eliminates the travel hassle altogether.

 crash pads (petzl couch)